 I informed him my ex, Joder, had contacted me and wanted to come to Pittsburgh and give it a try.
 Kinder lowered his voice and spoke over the lip of his beer.
 He seemed to ignore what I had just said to him.
 Diane was also moving to Pittsburgh and neither of them knew for sure how that would go.
 In the meantime, he had been banging the chair of the English department, a handsome, frosted-blonde woman, impeccably and academically coifed and clad.
 I’d met her.
 She seemed perfectly nice.
 I couldn’t imagine her naked on her back, her knees in the air, and Kinder humping her.
 Yuck, Kinder was thick-shouldered and pot-bellied, the kind of heft Hemingway carried in his late prime, the kind of gut you get from killing, skinning and eating four-legged mammals.
-In the film of Michael Chabon’s novel Wonder Boys, the woman is played by Frances McDormand, and changed from English department chair into University Chancellor and wife of the English department chairman.
+In the film of Michael Chabon’s novel Wonder Boys, the woman is played by Frances McDormand, and changed from English department chair into University Chancellor and wife of the English department chair.
 Michael Douglas must have carbed-up plenty to play Kinder at about the same weight.
 Or was that only Hollywood trickery?

 Talk about trickery, within two weeks Joder was my wife.
 From there the sex grew less and less ecstatic, until it went away altogether.

 It was Saturday afternoon.
 In Pittsburgh, depending on the time of year, that could mean the oppressed Rust Belt Capital was hot & sticky, or the boutiquery Shady Side sidewalks were iced over; sometimes only a few days separated these conditions.
 That Saturday was warm and clear.
 I had just finished a blunt when Kinder called and invited me to join him and Raymond Carver for a drink at a well-lit bar within the shadow of the ubiquitous Cathedral of Learning.